Propsteikirche St. Urbanus

 30. September 2025

-One of the most beautiful buildings in Buer, but on Sundays at 6-7 AM it's just noise pollution.
-Even during the week, what’s with this incessant annoying bell ringing?
-Most residents are fed up, including me.
+One of the most beautiful buildings in Buer, but on Sundays at 6-7 AM, it's just noise pollution.
+Even during the week, what's with this endless annoying bell ringing?
+Residents are mostly annoyed, including me.

 WH